rosostolato/akita-ng-odata-service/projects/akita-ng-odata-service/README.md

+# akita-ng-odata-service
+Akita ❤️ Angular 📄 OData

 # Akita OData
 Extend codes to work with `Ng Entity Service` and `OData`.

-To work with OData we need a different approch from `Ng Entity Service` implementation.
+To work with OData we need a different approach from `Ng Entity Service` implementation.
 For example, if you want to get one single `Post` object of `id` 5, you need to get:

 `GET /Posts(1)` instead of `GET /Posts/1`